Stratford, Connecticut: Superfund sites

-Stratford is the location of two Superfund sites designated by the United States Environmental Protection Agency.
-These include a variety of locations related to asbestos dumping and disposal by Raymark Industries, whose manufacturing was previously headquartered in Stratford, and the former Stratford Army Engine Plant.
+Stratford is the location of two Superfund sites designated by the United States Environmental Protection Agency including a variety of locations related to asbestos dumping and disposal by Raymark Industries, whose manufacturing was previously headquartered in Stratford, and the former Stratford Army Engine Plant.
 The Raymark site is on the EPA's National Priorities List.
-Stratford Army Engine Plant is not on the National Priorities list, but is being cleaned up by the US Army.
+Stratford Army Engine Plant is not on the National Priorities list, but is being cleaned up by the U.S. Army.

 From 1919 to 1989, Raymark manufactured brake pads and other friction products for the automobile industry under the name Raybestos.
-The company disposed of wastes containing lead, asbestos, PCBs and other hazardous substances at its Stratford manufacturing plant.
+The company disposed of wastes containing lead, asbestos, PCBs, and other hazardous substances at its Stratford manufacturing plant.
 Raymark dried the waste material and made it available for use as fill material for lawns, playgrounds, and schoolyards.
-In 1993, the EPA and the Connecticut Department of Environmental Protection began working together to complete the cleanup of contamination Raymark left behind in Stratford.
+In 1993, the EPA and the Connecticut Department of Environmental Protection began working together to complete the cleanup of contamination Raymark left in Stratford.
 EPA completed its cleanup of the contaminated residential properties in 1995 and the former Raymark plant property in 1997.
-Plans for cleanup of the Ferry Creek area and surrounding properties where additional Raymark waste was historically disposed are currently being developed by the EPA.
+Plans for cleanup of the Ferry Creek area and surrounding properties where additional Raymark waste was historically disposed are being developed by the EPA.
 The cost of cleaning up the Raymark Site is estimated to have exceeded $200 million.